mclaeysb/mclaeysb.github.com/_projects/ipis_cod_okapi.md

 categories: mapping
 date: 2017-01-01
 title: "Okapi Wildlife Reserve: illegal sourcing of gold and timber"
-tagline: Created as a result of two mapathons focussing on illegal activities in the park.
+tagline: Created as a result of two Mapathons focussing on illegal activities in the park.
 organisation: IPIS
 image: ipis_cod_okapi.jpg
 link: http://ipisresearch.be/publication/okapi-wildlife-reserve-illegal-sourcing-gold-timber/